 How we tested

-We assembled each configuration, lived on it through normal routines, and scored it on assembly, cooling, comfort, durability, layout practicality, cleaning, and value.
-Comfort notes focused on seat feel, back support over long sessions, and how the 24-inch seat depth fit different heights and lounging styles.
-We repeated the same real-life scenarios—laptop work blocks, long TV sessions, edge-sit stand-ups, nap attempts, and hosting nights—then compared notes across the group.
+We assembled each configuration, used it through normal home routines, and scored it on assembly, cooling, comfort, durability, layout practicality, cleaning, and value.
+Comfort notes focused on seat feel, back support, how the 24-inch depth fit different body heights, and whether the modules stayed stable during repeated movement.
+We repeated the same scenarios across sizes: laptop blocks, long TV sessions, edge-sit stand-ups, nap attempts, and hosting nights.

 Allform: Our Testing Experience